romanbalayan/romanbalayan/README.md

 I am Roman Lorenzo Balayan, from Manila, Philippines.
 I am currently a Lead Software Engineer at PayMaya Philippines, Inc.

 I love solving problems and building creative solutions.
 Currently, I'm focused on working with software architecture and design, and building secure and scalable products on the cloud.
-I am also interested in DevOps and Automation tools to continuously improve existing processes.
+I am also interested in DevOps and Automation tools, while looking to continuously improve on existing processes.
 Outside of my jobby job, I try to give back to the community by contributing to open-source projects.

-On my down time, I like to watch videos on Twitch and YouTube, listen to music on Spotify, or listen to podcasts on Overcast.
+On my down time, I like watching videos on Twitch and YouTube, listening to music on Spotify, or listening to podcasts on Overcast.

 # Experience
 - [PayMaya Philippines](http://enterprise.paymaya.com)